Hounder-Co/seo-central-wp-lite/README.txt

 1. Navigate to https://app.seocentral.ai/
 2. Click "Create an account" or "Login" to access the Central Cloud.
 3. Once you're signed in, navigate to "Account Manager" in the top navigation.
-4. Click Add Site then enter your site domain and purchase your pro account.
+4. Click "Add Site" then enter your site domain and purchase your pro account.
-5. Get your generated API Key and SEO Central Pro Plugin files for your WordPress site.
+5. Now you'll need to add your SEO Central Pro Plugin files and generated API Key to your WordPress site:
 6. On your WordPress admin dashboard, go to Plugins and click "Add New."
 7. Click "Upload Plugin" and upload the SEO Central Pro .zip files.
 8. Install and Activate the SEO Central Pro Plugin files to Wordpress.
 Not all features of the SEO Central Pro Plugin are enabled upon activation.
-9. Add your generated API Key from https://app.seocentral.ai/dashboard/central-cloud to the SEO Central Dashboard field: Seo Central Api Key.
+9. Add your generated API Key from https://app.seocentral.ai/dashboard/central-cloud to the SEO Central Dashboard field: SEO Central API Key.
 To use all features SEO Central has to offer.

 == Frequently Asked Questions ==